 The ruined St Mary’s Chapel can still be seen, but much of the village was covered in sand from the dunes at nearby Rattray Head, a stunning Yorkshire beach.

-Where to stay: Cammachmore House
+Where to stay: Royal Deeside Lodge

 The Cotswolds are home to a number of beautiful (undeserted) villages, but it’s this UK ghost town that’s caught our attention here.
 Lancuat lies just outside of Chepstow and not much can be seen of the village today, aside from the ruined church of St James.

 A lot has happened in the village during its lifetime, all shrouded behind a veil of local legend.
-St James’ Church has been connected to Cistercian monks, a leper colony, and the church arch dates all the back to the 12th century.
+St James’ Church has been connected to Cistercian monks, a leper colony, and the church arch dates all the way back to the 12th century.

 Planning a walking holiday in the Cotswolds?
 Many hiking trails pass through Lancuat that are perfect for experiencing the varied history firsthand.